arras-energy/gridlabd-old/.github/ISSUE_TEMPLATE/enhancement-request.md

 ---
 name: Enhancement request
 about: Suggest an enhancement idea for this project
-title: "[type a brief description of your enhancement request]"
+title: "(Provide a one-line synopsis of your enhancement request)"
 labels: enhancement
 assignees: dchassin

 ---

-**Is your feature request related to a problem?
-Please describe.**
+## Background
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+(Write a clear and concise description of what the problem is.
+For example, "it's difficult to..." or "I can't...")

-**Describe the solution you'd like**
+## Proposed solution
-A clear and concise description of what you want to happen.
+(Suggest a clear and concise description of what you want to happen.)

-**Describe alternatives you've considered**
+## Alternatives
-A clear and concise description of any alternative solutions or features you've considered.
+(Describe a clear and concise description of any alternative solutions you've tried or considered.)

-**Additional context**
+## Additional context
-Add any other context or screenshots about the feature request here.
+(Add any other context, supporting information, or screenshots about the proposed change request here.)